sindhu1237/DesignPatterns/src/SOLIDPrinciple/BirdDesign/notes.md

   }
   }

-#### **Problem with version 0 :**
+#### **Problem with version 0:**
 1. **Readability** - If we have more than 500 birds, the code will have a lot of nested if-else statements, making it hard to read and understand.

 2. **Testability** - If we want to test the makeSound() method for each bird, we will have to create 500 functions in the JUnit Testing Framework, which will make testing difficult and time-consuming.

 3. **Parallel Development** - If multiple developers work on this codebase, there is a high chance of merge conflicts, which would require manual effort to resolve.

-4. **SRP violation** - The code violates the Single Responsibility Principle (SRP), which states that every code unit (such as a method, class, or package) should have a clearly defined responsibility and a single reason for change in code.
+4. **SRP violation** - The code violates the Single Responsibility Principle (SRP), which states that every code unit (such as a method, class, or package) should have a clearly defined responsibility and a single reason for the code change.

 `Version 1` :